microsoftgraph/msgraph-training-dataconnect/Lab.md

         1. Locate and select the **Global administrator** role and then select the **Select** button.
     1. Repeat these steps with another user that you will use in this lab.

-### Configure Graph Data Connect consent request approver group
+### Configure Microsoft Graph data connect consent request approver group

-In this step you will setup your Office 365 tenant to enable usage of Graph Data Connect.
+In this step you will setup your Office 365 tenant to enable usage of Microsoft Graph data connect.

 1. Open a browser and navigate to your Microsoft 365 Admin Portal at [https://admin.microsoft.com](https://admin.microsoft.com)
 1. In the sidebar navigation, select **Groups**.